Stevie Wonder speaks out against ongoing 'assault' on civil liberties: 'America is at a time of crisis' - KTVZ

 By Chloe Melas, CNN

-Stevie Wonder has shared his thoughts on the current state civil rights in America.
+Stevie Wonder is sounding the alarm about deteriorating civil rights in America.

 The Grammy winner gave an impassioned speech in defense of civil rights on Tuesday night, while being honored with the Icon Award during the NAACP Legal Defense Fund’s 34th National Equal Justice Awards Dinner.